 After The Beatles went their separate ways in 1970, Paul released his debut solo album featuring the hit “Maybe I’m Amazed.”
 The album topped the Billboard charts and was only the beginning of Paul’s successful journey outside of his Beatles fame.
-He formed the rock band Wings in 1971 with his then-wife, Linda McCartney, who played the keyboard.
+He formed the rock band Wings in 1971 with his late wife, Linda McCartney, who played the keyboard.

 In 1973, Wings found their stride in the U.S. with their Billboard Hot 100 song “My Love” off their Red Rose Speedway album.
 Paul released eight studio albums with Wings and went on five headlining tours with the band until 1981.
 The 18-time Grammy winner collaborated with Stevie Wonder and Michael Jackson before embarking on his first tour as a solo artist in 1989.